adrianobrito/scala_http_client/README.md

     val formattedResponse:String = response.format_to[Person]((s:String) => service.deserialize[T](s));

-## Tests
+### Tests

-The tests need a [scalawebtemplate][https://github.com/adrianobrito/scalawebtemplate] project to execute.
+The tests need a [scalawebtemplate](https://github.com/adrianobrito/scalawebtemplate) project to execute the tests.

 ### Add to your Project